-The two smaller designs had been designed as centreboarders.
-The smaller one Kurz und Gut (=Short and well made) has an overall length of 13.8 ft. and was
+The two smaller designs were centreboarders.
+The smaller one Kurz und Gut (=Short and Good) had an overall length of 13.8 ft. and was

-4,20m and is designed by Harry Wustrau.
-It has a daggerboard but when hitting the ground it allows the board to flip backwards.
-The board had been positioned that the
+designed by Harry Wustrau.
+It had a daggerboard, but when hitting the bottom it allowed the board to flip backwards.
+The board had been positioned so that the centreboard case

-centreboard case was partly in the cockpit and partly in the cabin.
-At a depth of 0,66m with board up and 1.25m board down it would have been necessary for the complete uprise of the board to
+was partly in the cockpit and partly in the cabin.
+With a depth of 2.2 ft. with board up and 4.1 ft. down.
+When completely up it was necessary for the hatch to be open.
+To lock the cabin, either

 The second of the small designs is the Cat-Schwertkreuzer of Adolf Harms in 1919.
-At an overall length of 4,45m and
+At an overall length of 15 ft.

-and a width of 2,20m this design is significantly larger than Wustraus design.
-Interestingly is the position of the centreboard way in front of the boat. the centreboard case begins short behind the
+and a width of 7.2 ft. this design is significantly larger than the Wustrau design.
+Interesting was the position of the centreboard - very forward in the bow.
+The centreboard case begins just

-mast.
-By designing it this way the cabin room at its widest area was not affected by a centreboard case.
-An innovative solution was designed by Harms for the Halyards.
-They were guided through
+behind the mast.
+By designing it this way, the main part of the cabin was not affected by a centreboard case.
+An innovative solution was designed by Harms for the halyards.
+They were guided

-the deck and tightened on cleats monted at the centerboard case.
+through the deck and tightened on cleats mounted at the centerboard case.

 This boat had been built at the Berkholz & Gärsch boatshop in Friedrichshagen at the lake Müggelsee.

-The famous yachtbuilder Abeking & Rasmussen presented in 1914 the Henry Rasmussen design of the kleine Catkreuzer (= small
+In 1914 the famous yacht builder Abeking & Rasmussen presented the Henry Rasmussen design of the Kleiner Catkreuzer (= small

 catcruiser).
-At an overall length of only 4,50m Henry Rasmussen had incorporated an astonishing amount of boat.
-This catboat was designed as a long keel boat and offers a roomy
+At an overall length of only 14.8 ft.
+Rasmussen had incorporated an astonishing amount in the boat.
+This catboat was designed as a long keel boat that offered a

-cabin with berths of sufficient length.
-Typical for A & R designs: all metal parts and fittings were especially made by
+roomy cabin with berths of sufficient length.
+Typical for A & R designs: all metal parts and fittings were especially made

-A&R, from the chain plates for the shrouds, the jiffy reefing for the boom to the all brass vent fitting to mention only a few of them.
+by A&R, from the chainplates for the shrouds, the jiffy reefing for the boom to the all brass vent fitting - to mention but a few.

-According to A&Rs list of the building numbers in total 8 units of this type had been built in the period between 1914 and 1922.
+According to A&R´s list of the building numbers eight boats of this type had been built in the period between 1914 and 1922.
 The boat with building

 number 401 had been built for a Mr. Hans Frese in Bremen and the boat was named "Sonderling".
 In A&Rs list of the building

-numbers the design was then still mentioned as "Tourenkreuzer" instead of the later term "Catkreuzer".
+numbers, the design was then still mentioned as "Tourenkreuzer" instead of the later term "Catkreuzer".
 The next built was building number 696 in 1916 for Mr. Angerich from Lichtenfelde.
-The name of that boat was also being reported
+In 1921

-with "Angerich".
-In 1921 followed a small series of 3 units of this type with the building numbers 1258-1260.
-Unfortunately no further information is available on the buyers or boat
+there followed a series of three boats of this type, with the building numbers 1258-1260.
+Unfortunately, no further information is available on the buyers or boat names.

 Friedrich Popp designed the catboat on the left.
 With an overall length of 16.4 ft. and a beam of only 5.9 ft. , Gerda is

-a very trim designed catkreuzer.
-It is a pure long keeler and had a sail area of 18.5 m² and a rudder munted at a square stern.
-Beside the cat-rig this design also had been offered with a
+a very trim catkreuzer.
+She´s a pure long keeler with a sail area of 199 ft² and a rudder mounted on a square stern.
+Beside the cat-rig this design also had been offered with a sloop rig.

-sloop rig as an alternative.
-Popp cooperated with a couple of boatyards, who he licensed to built the types.
-The boatyards were located mainly in the eastern
+Popp cooperated with a couple of boatyards, who he licensed to build the types.
+The boatyards were located mainly in the eastern part of the Baltic:

 Ostsee Yachtbau G.m.b.H.
 Werft in former town Groß-Möllen (today polish: Mielno), Haffwerft G.m.b.H in former town Groß-Ziegenort (today polish: Trzbiez) at the Stettiner Haff and the Boots-und Yachtwerft Dipl.-Ing.
 Friedrich Bedezies in former Stettin (today polish: Szczecin).
-The building time of this boat was calculated with 6 weeks, and it was made from oak in lapstrake built. there is no further information available if this design had been built.
+The building time of this boat was calculated at six weeks, and it was made from oak with lapstrake hull.

-number of all kind of boats and ships.
-Among his numerous designs are also several designs for catboats.
-Three of those he designed with with a cabin as catkreuzer´s and are shown here:
+variety and number of boats and ships.
+Among his designs are several for catboats.
+Three of those he designed with a cabin as a catkreuzer.
+They are the type Teufelchen

 The catboat Teufelchen (= little devil) had been presented extensively in 1924 by an article in the magazine "Die Yacht".
 It had been made